goodluck1117/odin-recipes/README.md

 # Odin Recipes

-This is my first project for The Odin Project.
+This is my first project for (The Odin Projec)t.
 It is a simple recipe website built using only **HTML** to practice the basics of web development.

 ## Project Overview